Cannabis Reverse Merger Shells – Going Public

 i.
 Failed startup companies

 ii.
-As a public company out of business
+Out of business

 iii.
 As a ‘Blank Check Company’

-Some individuals may decide to form and register a company with the sole purpose of selling it as a shell company.
+Some entrepreneurs may decide to form and register a company with the sole purpose of selling it as a shell company.
 Such companies have no known business history and no assets under their name under Act 34.